dionannd/nextjs-tailwind/README.md

 ## Features

-- Next.js 12
+- Next.js 12.
-- React 18
+- React 18.
-- TypeScript
+- TypeScript.
-- Tailwind CSS 3 — Configured with CSS Variables to extend the **primary** color
+- Tailwind CSS 3 — Configured with CSS Variables to extend the **primary** color.
-- Pre-built Components — Components that will **automatically adapt** with your brand color
+- Pre-built Components — Components that will **automatically adapt** with your brand color.
-- Husky & Lint Staged — Run scripts on your staged files before they are committed
+- Husky & Lint Staged — Run scripts on your staged files before they are committed.
-- Conventional Commit Lint — Make sure you & your teammates follow conventional commit
+- Conventional Commit Lint — Make sure you & your teammates follow conventional commit.
-- Automatic Branch and Issue Autolink — Branch will be automatically created on issue **assign**, and auto linked on PR
+- Automatic Branch and Issue Autolink — Branch will be automatically created on issue **assign**, and auto linked on PR.
-- Default Open Graph — Awesome open graph generated using [og](https://github.com/dionannd/og), fork it and deploy!
+- Default Open Graph — Awesome open graph generated using [og](https://github.com/dionannd/og), fork it and deploy!.
-- Site Map — Automatically generate sitemap.xml
+- Site Map — Automatically generate sitemap.xml.

 ## Getting Started